TrStans606/MiniMonsterPlex/README.md

 **NOTE**: fields cannot have , or _ characters.
 These are used as seperator characters.
 If you input a seqid with _ characters they will all be replaced with - characters.

 A sample csv file can be found as [metadata.csv](metadata.csv)

-## RAXML
-* Build the Standard Sequential RAXML version listed in [Requirements](https://github.com/TrStans606/MiniMonsterPlex/blob/main/README.md#requirements) from source
-* The Standard, SSE3, or AVX version will work.
-* Move the created executable to the MiniMonsterPlex directory
-* provide the exact name of the RAXML binary as the -r argument

 ## TreeBuilding with MLtree